Welcome to the Commission of Municipal Affairs

-The Municipal Affairs Commission (MAC) is responsible for external advocacy on behalf of students to the City of Kingston as well as facilitating internal programming and resources that connect Queen’s students to the Kingston community.
+The Municipal Affairs Commission (MAC) is responsible for external advocacy on behalf of students to the City of Kingston, and other stakeholders, as well as facilitating internal programming and resources that connect Queen’s students to the Kingston community.
 You can apply to volunteer for any of the committees and services below!

-Contact Francis Campbell, the Commissioner of Municipal Affairs if you have any questions!
+Contact Søren Christianson, the Commissioner of Municipal Affairs, if you have any questions!

 The Housing Resource Centre (HRC) offers support for students who are experiencing a conflict with a landlord or housemate in a safe and confidential space.
 Training is provided to volunteers in order to answer questions and provide information on property standards, leases, tenant rights, house hunting, home security, and more.